Check out these two old homemade instruments that came up for auction recently in Chicago.

-I bet this instrument really played well when it was made, it is made with the same quality that homemade banjo makers are doing today.
-Look at the simple build it follows, yet the sturdiness that its made with.
+I bet this instrument really played well when it was made, it has a lot of marks of quality Look at the simple build it follows, yet the sturdiness that its made with.
 This was a players instrument.